cagov/design-system/docs/pages/style/content/write-in-plain-language.md

 # Write in plain language

-We do the hard work to make content simple for people to understand.
+<p class="text-lead">We do the hard work to make content simple for people to understand.</p>

 ## Standards